 Automated irrigation systems, commonly referred to as sprinkler systems, can take the guesswork and most of the hard work out of watering.
 They can even water more efficiently than the old hose-and-sprinkler method, possibly reducing water use and your water bill.
-But it can end up wasting both money and water, and can even damage your landscape if not properly designed and installed.
+But they can end up wasting water and money as well as even damaging your landscape if not properly designed and installed.

 Programming the System